Space Shuttle STS Enterprise at Stansted Airport Essex UK, Sunday June 5th 1983

 Apparently over 200,000 people made the trip to see it. (including me!)
 Considering the huge public interest at the time, very few photographs exist of this occasion on the internet, (that I can find anyway!)

-Incidentally the 'Enterprise' never went into space although it did fly unaided in the Earths atomosphere several times for develpoment purposes also it was named after its Star Trek starship namesake.
-The Enterprise now retired resides at the Steven F. Udvar-Hazy Center in Chantilly, Virginia.
+Incidentally the 'Enterprise' never went into space although it did fly unaided in the Earths atomosphere several times for development purposes also it was named after its Star Trek starship namesake.
+The Enterprise now retired resides at the Smithsonian Udvar Hazy Air and Space Museum at Washington Dulles International Airport, in the state of Virginia, and near Washington DC.